 Eco-friendliness: gentle on nature and the environment

 Every time a human intervenes in nature, the natural ecosystem is influenced.
 That is why eco-friendliness is so important to Biogents.
-When developing the Biogents capturing technology, we considered a targeted approach in controlling mosquitoes that uses no toxins and does not eliminate a species.
+When developing the Biogents capturing technology, we considered a targeted approach in controlling mosquitoes that exploits their behavior and uses no toxins.
 Biogents’ mosquito traps are ecofriendly and harmless for humans, pets and beneficial insects.

-Targeted capture of mosquitoes in the outside is a relatively new method of control that is sustainable with a long-term effect, but does not achieve success from one day to the next.
-It takes a few days before there is a noticeable effect, and the traps must be in operation continuously over an extended period of time.
-Only this way the desired effect can be achieved.
+Outdoor targeted capture of mosquitoes is a relatively new method of control that is sustainable with a long-term effect.
+Control is not immediate and takes from a few days to several weeks before there are noticeable results.
+Traps need to be properly placed and operated continuously over an extended period of time to achieve the desired effect.

 No toxic insecticides are used.
-The mosquitoes that are sucked in simply dry up and can be disposed of as compost.
+The mosquitoes that are sucked into the trap simply dry up and can be disposed of as compost.
 All of the attractants used that enter the atmosphere from the trap are in amounts similar to those emanated from a human at rest.
 Therefore, continuous use of the trap is safe for human health and the environment.

 Ecologically compatible also means that no toxins are emitted into the environment.
-In this regard, the use of carbon dioxide (carbonic acid) would appear to be problematic at first glance.
-The amount of carbon dioxide used with the traps, though, is extremely small compared to exhausts from industry and cars: A trap emits less carbon dioxide per day than a human at rest.
+In this regard, the use of carbon dioxide CO2 as a supplemental attractant would appear to be problematic at first glance.
+The amount of carbon dioxide used with the traps, though, is extremely small compared to exhausts from industry and cars: A trap emits about the same amount of carbon dioxide per day as a human at rest.
 Besides that, the carbon dioxide gas in the compressed gas cylinders is predominantly a by-product of the synthesis of other substances so that it is not produced separately from fossil fuels.
 Accordingly, it is environment neutral and climate neutral.
-The carbon dioxide used is safe in terms of food protection and the same as that used in the production of bubbly beverages and when draught beer is served in a restaurant.
+The carbon dioxide used is also food grade: the same as that used in the production of bubbly beverages and when draught beer is served in a restaurant.